jonathanye29/unit4_project/README.md

 | The platform will allow the user to select what kind of posts they would like to view by category.   | Yes  | The platform's navigation bar allows users to view posts by category, making it easier to locate specifc posts. |
 | Implement a filtering feature that allows users to view the top liked posts.  | Yes  | The web application has a filter feature that allows posts to be sorted by 'Top Liked', allowing users to easily discover the most popular content.
 In addition, the web application by default sorts all posts by the 'Latest'. |

+The client expresses high satisfaction with the developed web application, expressing that it effectively addresses all the outlined success criteria (See Fig A. 4 in <a href="https://github.com/jonathanye29/unit4_project#evidence-of-consultation").
+During the evaluation, the client offered valuable feedback like suggesting the addition of visible like counts on each post to provide more immediate feedback to the user community.
+Having the amount of likes shown can allow users to see the difference in the amounts of likes each post has.

 # Works cited
 1. “Trending Dreams | Deep Dream Generator.”
 Deepdreamgenerator.com, 2023, deepdreamgenerator.com/.
 Accessed 2 Apr.
 2023.